Open-EO/openeo-udf-python-to-r/README.md

 ## Install from pypi

-*This is for back-end developers or end-users that want to test their UDFs locally*
+*This is for back-end developers or end-users who want to test their UDFs locally*

 You can install this library from pypi:

 `pip install openeo-r-udf`

 The following variables should be defined: